 Rev. Bell began his undergraduate schooling at the University of Maryland, College Park where he graduated with a Bachelor of Arts Degree in Sociology in 1984.
 He continued on to receive a Master of Divinity Degree from Howard University, School of Divinity in 1995.
 Rev. Bell went on to do post-graduate work at the Interdenominational Center in Atlanta, Georgia and the Houston School of Theology in Houston, Texas.
 Dr. Bell received his Doctorate of Ministry from Perkins School of Theology at Southern Methodist University located in Dallas, Texas.
 He was selected as one of the "Outstanding Young Men of America" in 1998.

-Since coming to Allen, Pastor Bell has established new ministries and commissions, many of which were distinctly designed to fit the needs of the community.
-Pastor Bell saw a need to provide assistance to people in the church and community in need of food, shelter, counsel, and financial assistance, so he worked with members of Allen to establish a Ministry of Help.
-A Youth Summer Jobs Program that employs youth, who are members of the Allen, living in DC, Maryland, and Virginia, was brought to Allen in 2007.
+Pastor Bell has established new ministries and commissions, many of which were distinctly designed to fit the needs of the community.
+Pastor Bell saw a need to provide assistance to people in the church and community in need of food, shelter, counsel, and financial assistance.
+He worked with members of Allen to establish a Ministry of Help caters to those needs.
+In 2007, Allen became a host site for a youth summer jobs program that employs youth, who are members of Allen, living in DC, Maryland, and Virginia.
 Rev. Bell has taken the church from within the walls of Allen to the neighborhoods where Summer Praise Block Parties are held.
 The E-Team (Evangelism and Outreach Ministry,) goes into communities to take the message of Love, Hope, Peace, and Joy.
-Due to his community commitments throughout the district, The Capitol newspaper, a local Washington, DC newspaper, recently recognized Rev. Bell as 2013’s “Man of the Year”.
+Due to his community commitments throughout the district, The Capitol newspaper, a local Washington, DC newspaper, recognized Rev. Bell as 2013's "Man of the Year."

 His Pastoral Charges